39 Baby Names From The 1950s That Deserve A Comeback

 You guys, how punch-drunk am I in love with Calvin?
 So much.
 The name was bestowed upon 30,543 baby boys born in the 1950s, according to the SSA, and for good reason — it's ridiculously cute.
 I love the nickname Cal, and I think it just fits with any surname.

 Evelyn is so spunky and lovely.
 My husband has already nixed this one, but in the '50s, a lot of husbands were agreeing as it was given to 38,401 baby girls.
-Nameberry reported that the classic name also means "wished for child," which is just so sweet and lovely.
+The classic name also means "wished for child," which is just so sweet and lovely.
 It would make a beautiful nursery decoration to have this meaning up on a wall.

 Now this is one my husband and I both loved, and I'm happy to share the cuteness of Theodore with the world.
 Whether you shorten it to Theo, Teddy, Ted, or keep it long, the name is just too perfect for your little guy.
 In the 1950s, it was used for 29,035 babies, and has been making a comeback ever since.
 It also means "gift of God," which is precious.

-Does Annette make you think of a mouseketeer?
+Does Annette make you think of a Mouseketeer?
 Same.
 This is the quintessential '50s name, but it's quirky enough to bring back.
-According to Nameberry, it means "the Lord has favored me," and it hasn't seen a popular name list in a while.
+It also means "the Lord has favored me," and it hasn't seen a popular name list in a while.
 Basically, it's a winner, and if you don't buy your baby Annette her own pair of Mickey ears, I don't know what to say.